mckenzielee/Qi-Docs/docs/Introducing_Qi.rst

 Access to SDS
 ------------

-You must acquire a Tenant, security credentials, and a Namespace before interacting with SDS.
+You must acquire a Tenant, security credentials, and a Namespace before interacting with the Data Store.
 If you do not have a Tenant, you can request access to the SDS Preview at `OSIsoft Cloud Services <cloudservices@osisoft.com>`__.

 The SDS Preview program is limited; contacting OSIsoft does not assure participation.